bikash-singh-au7/JunkFileOrganizer/README.md

 ## How To Use JunkFileOrganizer
 You can easily use `JunkFileOrganizer` module to arrange you file.
 First you need to install this module.
 After installation follow these steps:
 ```
+Step-1: Import JunkFileOrganizer module
+import JunkFileOrganizer

-Step-1: Creating a object
+Step-2: Creating a object
 a = JunkFileOrganizer.Arrange()

-Step-2: Call arrange() method using created object
+Step-3: Call arrange() method using created object
 a.arrange()

-Step-3: After that you would see
+Step-4: After that you would see
 Welcome To JunkFileOrganizer
 [1] Extenssion
 [2] File Modify Date